deckhouse/sds-node-configurator/docs/FAQ.md

 This can happen if you created the `LVM Volume Group` using the LVMVolumeGroup resource, in which case the controller will automatically add this LVM tag to the created `LVM Volume Group`.
 This is also possible if the `Volume Group` or its `Thin-pool` already had the `linstor-*` LVM tag of the `linstor` module.

-When you switch from the `linstor` module to the `sds-node-configurator` and `sds-drbd` modules, the `linstor-*` LVM tags are automatically replaced with the `storage.deckhouse.io/enabled=true` LVM tag in the `Volume Group`.
+When you switch from the `linstor` module to the `sds-node-configurator` and `sds-replicated-volume` modules, the `linstor-*` LVM tags are automatically replaced with the `storage.deckhouse.io/enabled=true` LVM tag in the `Volume Group`.
 This way, the `sds-node-configurator` gains control over these `Volume Groups`.

 ## How to use the LVMVolumeGroupSet resource to create LVMVolumeGroup?